-Gender based violence
+Gender based Violence

 The Government continues to reiterate that the protection and empowerment of women is a policy priority but the allocations for key schemes to address violence against women have been disparate from 2014-15.
 From the past year, there has been a decline in the budgetary outlays for schemes addressing violence against women in 2019-20 (BE), One Stop Centre being the only scheme reflecting an increase.
 Allocations under the scheme Swadhar Greh which is primarily meant to act as a support and rehabilitation system for women in distress, registered a 47 per cent decline from 2018-19 (BE).
 Similarly, allocation for Ujjawala, a scheme for prevention of trafficking and rescue has been halved in this year's budget and similarly the Women Helpline has witnessed a 38 per cent decline.

-The Manifesto commitmentsfor theoperationalisation of the Scheme for Restorative Justice to Rape Victims and introduction of an Acid Attack Victim's Welfare Fund remain unmet.
-Also, assistance to States for Implementation of Protection of Women from Domestic Violence (PWDVA) Act, 2005 by MWCD has been discontinued.
-Given the magnitude of the problem, the Union Government must supplement the efforts of the States in this domain.
+The Manifesto commitments for the operationalisation of the Scheme for Restorative Justice to Rape Victims and introduction of an Acid Attack Victim's Welfare Fund remain unmet.
 Against the backdrop of rising violence against women, the budgetary priorities move away from the promise of gender equality.

-There has been an overall increase of 18 per cent in the MWCD budget.
-However, a scrutiny of the allocations exclusively meant for women as reflected in PART A of the GBS reveals that there has been a 5 per cent decline in allocations for women from Rs.
+Although, there has been an overall increase of 18 per cent in the Ministry of Women and Child Development (MWCD) budget; a scrutiny of the allocations exclusively meant for women as reflected in PART A of the GBS reveals that there has been a 5 per cent decline in allocations for women from Rs.
 4,271 crore in 2018-19 (BE) to Rs.
 4,078 crore in 2019-20 (BE).
 Therefore, this is indicative that the budgetary focus has largely been on the welfare of children.
-In fact, as per the reply to a Lok Sabha question (31st December, 2018) by MWCD, when assessing the fund utilisation for the Government's flagship scheme Beti Bachao Beti Padhao from 2014-15, more than half of the resources were directed towards media promotions.
+As per the reply to a Lok Sabha question (31st December, 2018) by MWCD, when assessing the fund utilisation for the Government's flagship scheme Beti Bachao Beti Padhao from 2014-15, more than half of the resources was directed towards media promotions.
+The Nirbhaya Fund was constituted to ensure the safety of women.
+Over the years, the funds and utilisation earmarked by various ministries, amount met from the fund, utilised for various interventions and their extent of utilisation is low.